 The act requires the university of Colorado's natural hazards center to conduct a study by July 1, 2024, to determine what municipalities, sheriff's offices, counties, fire districts, and local 911 agencies need to be able to provide emergency alerts in minority languages, and what local 911 agencies need in order to provide live interpretation during a 911 call.
 The study must:

-- Identify the essential components of multi-hazard early warning systems necessary in order to easily and successfully reach residents and visitors without having to opt in, as well as opt-in options, outputs for emergency alert systems and messages, and the ability to provide emergency alerts by using translations in minority languages;
+- Identify the components of multi-hazard early warning systems that are necessary in order to reach residents and visitors without requiring an opt-in, as well as opt-in options, outputs for emergency alert systems, and the ability to provide emergency alerts in minority languages;

-- Survey state agencies, counties, municipalities, sheriff's offices, fire districts, fire authorities, and local 911 agencies to identify the current capabilities of existing emergency alert systems used in Colorado and compare them to the identified essential components;
+- Survey state agencies, counties, municipalities, sheriff's offices, fire districts, fire authorities, and local 911 agencies to identify the capabilities of existing emergency alert systems in Colorado compared to the identified essential components;

 - Identify gaps in the capabilities of existing emergency alert systems requiring correction;